isgasho/java-driver/changelog/README.md

 ### 4.10.0 (in progress)

+- [improvement] JAVA-2914: Transform node filter into a more flexible node distance evaluator
 - [improvement] JAVA-2907: Switch Tinkerpop to an optional dependency
 - [improvement] JAVA-2904: Upgrade Jackson to 2.12.0 and Tinkerpop to 3.4.9
 - [bug] JAVA-2911: Prevent control connection from scheduling too many reconnections